ChrisKildunne/board-shop/README.md

 ## Description

-Welcome to Board Shop, your one-stop destination for all things related to boards.
+Welcome to Board Shop, your one-stop destination for all things related to snowboarding.
 Explore our wide range of snowboard products and accessories to fuel your passion for riding snow!

 ## Key Features
 - A user can add products to their shopping cart